hariz723/Devbook-django-portfolio/README.md

 # Home page:
 - Based on there language Rooms Created by admin and they categorize on the top of left side,
+- At the right side top recenty activity can show, if someone post anything, and there commands & online status as well.

 ![image](https://github.com/hariz723/Devbook-django-portfolio/assets/110483479/f21deb29-24db-4d36-818f-ec80dae57c19)
 # Room page: